Jin Kazama: Other games

 As well as his canonical appearances, Jin appears in Tekken Card Challenge and Tekken Tag Tournament.
 Beating Tag Tournament as Jin results in a sequence where he tries to kill Kazuya, but his body then starts shaking.
 In Tekken Tag Tournament 2, Jin can defeat an enemy identical to his mother, Jun Kazama, but mutates when she disappears.
 In Devil Jin's ending, the berserker demon tries to leave the planet but is stopped by Jun's spirit.
 He then appears on a beach where soldiers rescue him.
 A Link outfit from The Legend of Zelda was given to him for Tekken Tag Tournament 2's Wii U version.
 Additionally, in the "Fight Lab" section of the game, Lee kidnaps Jin, Kazuya and Heihachi for Combot's final test of the machine.

-Other appearances by him include: Tekken Advance, Tekken R, Tekken Resolute, Tekken Bowl, Tekken Pachinko Slot 2nd, Tekken 3D: Prime Edition, Tekken Card Tournament, Tekken Revolution, Tekken Arena, CR Tekken, Tekken Pachinko Slot 3rd and a mobile phone game.
+Other appearances by him include: Tekken Advance, Tekken R, Tekken Resolute, Tekken Bowl, Tekken Pachinko Slot 2nd, Tekken 3D: Prime Edition, Tekken Card Tournament, Tekken Revolution, Tekken Arena, CR Tekken, Tekken Pachinko Slot 3rd and Tekken Mobile.
 Devil Jin's form from Blood Vengeance also appears in Tekken Tag Tournament 2.

-Jin is also featured in Namco × Capcom, where he joins forces with Ryu and Ken Masters from Street Fighter and seeks to defeat Devil Kazuya who was his father through the Devil Gene.
+Jin is also featured in Namco × Capcom, where he joins forces with Ryu and Ken Masters from Street Fighter series and seeks to defeat Devil Kazuya who was his father through the Devil Gene.
 Street Fighter X Tekken features Jin as a playable character, with Ling Xiaoyu as his official tag partner.
 The duo seeks to find an item known as Pandora's Box with Jin wanting to use it as a way to get rid of his demon.
 They are also together in Project X Zone where they are targeted by Street Fighter character Seth.
-They along with Virtua Fighter hero, Akira Yuki, work together to stop him.
+They along with Virtua Fighter series hero, Akira Yuki, work together to stop him.
 He returns in the sequel Project X Zone 2 with Kazuya as his partner.